bayraktarulku/jitsi-projects/activeSpeaker/README.md

 Updated on [Filmstrip](https://github.com/bayraktarulku/jitsi-projects/blob/main/activeSpeaker/jitsi-meet/react/features/filmstrip/components/web/Filmstrip.js) file.

-Assign initial value created for the dominantSpeaker.
+Assign initial value created for the dominantSpeaker and dominantSpeakerIndex.
+The dominantSpeakerIndex is searched for among remote participants.
-The dominant participant is searched for among remote participants, and if there is an active speaker, it is assigned to this variable.
+If tileView is active, dominantSpeakerIndex is greater than 20 or tileView is passive, the dominant participant is searched for among remote participants, and if there is an active speaker, it is assigned to this variable.

 ```
 let dominantSpeaker = null;
+let dominantSpeakerIndex = null;
+dominantSpeakerIndex = remoteParticipants.findIndex( p => p.dominantSpeaker === true && p !== localParticipant);
+if (tileViewActive && dominantSpeakerIndex > 20 || !tileViewActive) {
     dominantSpeaker = remoteParticipants.filter( p => p.dominantSpeaker === true && p !== localParticipant)[0];
+}

 ```

 * Order the TileView